Emilsivertsson/Stage-Oracle/README.md

 - Import performers to a production* from the Registration API
 - Send Emails to performers
 - see all your unfinished Garments
+- Ask Ai for help with your Garments thanks to integration with Awan LLM Api

 Both Api:s has Admin roles that can perform all operations, and CRUD operations on the users.